 Quota optimization is imperative for any application using the Display & Video 360 API.
-Optimizing quota usage improves performance by streamlining API requests and helping you avoid errors returned when exceeding your daily quota or the set rate limit.
-This page details general best practices and highlights supplementary features in the Display & Video 360 API that can help reduce your quota usage.
+Optimizing quota usage improves performance by streamlining API requests and helping you avoid errors returned when exceeding set rate limits.

-Utilize filter and orderBy parameters
+, and orderBy

-Use LIST
+Use list

-methods instead of GET
+methods instead of get

 methods when retrieving multiple resources.

-calls can still consume a lot of quota due to limits on page
+calls can still consume a lot of quota.

-size.
 If you need to only retrieve a subset of the full list response, you can

 optimize quota use by taking advantage of optional filter